erikrm/LiDAR-point-cloud/README.md

 This script contains all the code for reading and writing to las files.

 ### udp_unpack
-This file contains all the functions used in processing the LiDAR data, from calculating all the
+This file contains all the functions used in processing the LiDAR data.
+I would take a special look at rotation_matrix_array, interpolate_ins and transform_to_map as sources for error if the scans look weird.
+Especially note that interpolate_ins inverses the rotation from the ins.
+I had to do this to make it seem nice, but I'm not really confident about it.

 ### serial_communication.py
 This file contains the functions used for programming and communicating with the Garmin gps.